divyanshu-varma/divyanshu-varma/README.md

 - 👋 Hi, I’m @divyanshu-varma
 - 👀 I’m interested all things but not limited to C++, Java, Android app development
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m always learning new stuff
 - 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me linkedin.com/in/divyanshuvarma